 Assuming your job has a set schedule you will set work as a daily task that cannot be changed.
 If your job does not have a set schedule see if your boss would be willing to give you a more stable schedule.

 When it comes to your family your most important priorities could be spending time with your kids daily, weekly date nights with your husband, and cooking dinner every night.
-Choose which things you refuse to give up.
+Figure out a schedule for these things so that you can schedule your business time around your work and family schedule.

 Finally, when it comes to your business consider what things have the biggest return on your time invested.
 It could be creating new products, writing a blog post, or marketing.